 The rocker bottoms help a lot with relieving pressure from your foot and promoting movement.
 This pair is also certified by the American Podiatric Medical Association, which means it’s perfect for those who may have some foot issues or discomfort.

 It stands at 5cm long and is one of the best vegan clogs out there when it comes to functionality.
 We would highly recommend these if you suffer from foot pain and pressure.

 If you prefer a covered back, check out Justine Women’s in stone.
 It’s made of PET recycled fabric and has a microfiber insole.

 Unfortunately, Sanita doesn’t stand out to us when it comes to materials.
 They only indicate that the uppers are made of ‘textile’ without elaborating on what it really is.
-Textiles could be polyester, cotton canvas, nylon, or any other vegan material.
+Textiles could be polyester, cotton canvas, nylon(you can find more information on nylon here), or any other vegan material.

 This is something we hope they can focus on in the future.
 Meanwhile, head on over to our articles on different vegan fabrics to know more.

 It has a polyurethane outsole shaped into a rocker bottom for additional comfort.
 PU is not very eco-friendly and other materials like a wooden, cork, or even rubber sole (when sustainably sourced) would be the better option.

 However, as these clogs are made specifically for function, we cannot comment on how they would work better without the PU sole.
 Though this pair doesn’t have the most detailed account of materials, it is great if you’re looking for vegan clogs to help you with discomfort.

 Sanita has always been about manufacturing handmade and high-quality comfort footwear.
 Up to date, they honor the traditional values begun by the company’s founder in the very early 1900s.